data-umbrella/data-umbrella.github.io/README.md

 ### Deployment

-To run the theme locally, navigate to the theme directory and run `bundle install` to install the dependencies, then run `jekyll serve` or `bundle exec jekyll serve` to start the Jekyll server.
+To run the theme locally, navigate to the theme directory and run `bundle install` to install the dependencies (if you get errors, delete Gemfile.lock and try again), then run `jekyll serve` or `bundle exec jekyll serve` to start the Jekyll server.

 I would recommend checking the [Deployment Methods](https://jekyllrb.com/docs/deployment-methods/) page on Jekyll website.